 Siv Ericks had yet another hallmark, her nasal, somewhat forced high voice with its languorous enunciation, which perfectly suited the comic roles she created.
 This image was a perfect disguise for the calculating nature and the biting response that often hid behind the silly little goose camouflage.
 Some examples of her comically pompous upper-class caricatures preserved on film are consul’s wife Braxenhielm in Skorpan in 1956, consul’s wife Sluggstedt in Fly mej en greve in 1959, and major’s wife Morgonkröök in 91:an Karlsson muckar (tror han) in 1959.

 Among Siv Ericks’ other films may be mentioned Stackars Ferdinand in 1941, Söderpojkar in 1941, Lille Fridolf och jag in 1956, Ratataa in 1956, Med glorian på sned in 1957, Flight of the Eagle in 1982, and Fanny and Alexander in 1982.
-Siv Ericks also played Ulla Winblad in Lockfågeln in 1971, against Lauritz Falk’s Bellman.
+Siv Ericks also played Ulla Winblad in Lockfågeln in 1971, co-starring with Lauritz Falk’s Bellman.
 She also played a couple of every-day, realistic mothers in the Astrid Lindgren films Rasmus, Pontus och Toker in 1956, and Bill Bergson Lives Dangerously (Mästerdetektiven Blomkvist lever farligt) in 1957, as well as other dramatic roles as in the TV series Hedebyborna in 1978—1982.
 She also played in TV series like Sweden’s first sitcom Niklasons in 1965, Pippi Långstrump in 1969, Skärgårdsflirt in 1972, The House of Babel in 1981, and in the Christmas Calendar Tam Sventon, Private Detective (Ture Sventon, privatdetektiv) on Swedish Television in 1989.

 Her greatest and most popular victories were probably anyway won when Siv Ericks performed during her many years as a revue and farce actress on stages in Stockholm and Gothenburg, as well as on tours.
 First of all, she was a magnificent Kar de Mumma primadonna.
 She participated in eight Kar de Mumma revues all in all through the years.
 At the end of the 1950s, she also began an over 20-year-long collaboration with Gösta Bernhard, in which they performed together in Gothenburg, Stockholm and on tours.
 The years 1960—1972 were spent by Ericks with Bernhard at the Lisebergsteatern in Gothenburg where they performed comedies like Äktenskapskarusellen in 1960, Hallå skojare in 1961, Gungstolen in 1963, Harskramlan in 1964, Himmelssängen in 1965, Oss kaniner emellan in 1967, Plaza Hotel in 1969 and Privatkiv in 1972.
 She also collaborated in the 1973 casino revue Kom till Casino at the Intiman theatre, which was preserved as a revue film with the same name in 1975.
 Siv Ericks and Gösta Bernhard also performed pub shows and made radio and TV programmes together.
 Another person she often collaborated with was Hasse Ekman, in whose film comedies, plays and so on Siv Ericks regularly featured, not seldom in combination with Gösta Bernhard.

 Siv Ericks was also a revue primadonna in Hagge Geigert’s shows, for example Utan en tråd at Lisebergsteatern in 1975.
-During the 1970s and 1980s, during Per Gerhard’s regime at Vasateatern in Stockholm, she collaborated later in several farces and comedies, Charleys tant in 1977, with Sven Lindberg; Min fru går igen in 1978, with Stig Järrel and Hjördis Petterson; Spanska flugan in 1981 against among other Carl-Gustaf Lindstedt and Inga Gill; Rampfeber in 1983 with Inga Gill and Gösta Bernhard; as well as Gamle Adam in 1984 and Leva loppan in 1986 with Carl-Gustaf Lindstedt.
+During the 1970s and 1980s, during Per Gerhard’s regime at Vasateatern in Stockholm, she collaborated later in several farces and comedies, Charleys tant in 1977, with Sven Lindberg; Min fru går igen in 1978, with Stig Järrel and Hjördis Petterson; Spanska flugan in 1981 together with among others Carl-Gustaf Lindstedt and Inga Gill; Rampfeber in 1983 with Inga Gill and Gösta Bernhard; as well as Gamle Adam in 1984 and Leva loppan in 1986 with Carl-Gustaf Lindstedt.
 They were all really long-running.

 Apart from all this, Siv Ericks frequently participated in radio programmes and also recorded a few singles, among them the 1940s wartime classic “Min soldat”.
 For the radio she participated in among other things radio plays and the humour programme Goddag yxskaft, a satire on the popular radio programme Tjugo frågor with Karl-Arne Holmsten, Gunnar Björnstrand and Martin Ljung.